What is culture?

 As many figures have said, “The time we enjoy wasting is not wasted time”.

-Having time that you enjoy with your own company allows you to think for yourself, by yourself, and offers you a unique way of understanding the meaning of life and knowing yourself.
+Having time that you enjoy with your own company allows you to think for yourself, by yourself, and offers you a unique way of understanding the meaning of your thoughts and knowing yourself.

 “I just needed time alone, with my own thoughts